-Currently available for accounts created on or after September 26, 2017 that use a weekly or bi-weekly pay period and have the payroll cutoff time set for midnight.
+Currently available for accounts that use a weekly or bi-weekly pay period and have the payroll cutoff time set for midnight.

 The Overtime Alerts section controls alerts that are sent to managers to let them know employees are nearing overtime based on the configured overtime thresholds.
 Managers have the option to opt in or out of these alerts by setting their personal alert preferences.

 If you want managers to be notified when an employee is projected to work overtime, turn on Alert When an Employee’s Worked Hours and Remaining Scheduled Hours Will Cause Overtime.
 The alert is triggered when an employee clocks out and the totals are recalculated.